Killing four birds with one Gaussian process: the relation between different test-time attacks: Empirical Study of Vulnerability

-We run several experiments, each corresponding to different input the attacker uses to train on.

-where we train random forests only on predictive mean or variance without (\cref{fig:MIa}) or including the samples $X$ used to train the GPC (\cref{fig:MIb}).
-We further train on both variance and mean or the unnormalized, latent mean of GP and depict the results in \cref{fig:MIc}.

-For the first experiment, we train random forests only on predictive mean or variance without the corresponding samples $X$.
-The results are depicted in (\cref{fig:MIa}).
-Overall, using only the predictive mean (dots) and a long lengthscale (larger markers in the plots), all data sets are not vulnerable, with the exception of the two Malware data sets.

-In the second experiment, we provide the learner more information: it trains also on the data training samples $X$ of the GPC.
-These results are depicted in \cref{fig:MIb}.
-We observe results similar to the first experiment, with the exception that the attacker is now successful in all cases on SVHN tasks.
-In case of the Malware and MNIST tasks, the accuracy decreases slightly.

-In the third experiment, the attacker trains either on mean and variance (squares) or the unnormalized, latent mean (stars).
-We depict the results in \cref{fig:MIc}.
-The attacker succeeds in both cases on all SVHN tasks or when using a small lengthscale, with the exception of non-vision tasks.
+\textbf{Results.} We train the random forests on predictive mean (dots), variance (triangle) (both Fig. \ref{fig:MIa}), mean and variance (squares), or the unnormalized, latent mean (stars) (Fig. \ref{fig:MIc}).
+Overall, using only the predictive mean and a long lengthscale (larger markers), no data set is vulnerable, with the exception of the two Malware data sets.
+For mean and variance and latent mean settings, the attacker succeeds in both cases on all SVHN tasks or when using a small lengthscale, with the exception of non-vision tasks.
 The attacker is also successful on the Malware data sets with a long lengthscale.

-To summarize, we observe that on the Bank and Spam data sets, the attack is never successful.
-Whereas in general a shorter lengthscale is more vulnerable, this trend is inverted on the Malware data sets: here, a short lengthscale benefits the defender.
+On the bank and spam data, the attack is never successful.
+In general, a shorter lengthscale is more vulnerable.
+On the Malware data sets, the inverse holds: here, a short lengthscale benefits the defender.
 Before we focus on these cases, however, we investigate what enables the attacks on the SVHN data and why a short lengthscale is beneficial for the adversary.